pu2clr/SI4735/examples/SI47XX_03_OLED_I2C/README.md

 |                           | A                             |       2       |
 |                           | B                             |       3       |

-* (*1) press the push button and after, rotate the encoder to select the parameter.
+(*1) You have to press the push button and after, rotate the encoder to select the parameter.
      After you activate a command by pressing a push button, it will keep active for 2,5 seconds.
-* (*2) the SEEK direction is based on the last movement of the encoder.
-If the last movement of the encoder was lockwise, the SEEK will be towards the upper limit.
+(*2) The SEEK direction is based on the last movement of the encoder.
+If the last movement of
+     the encoder was clockwise, the SEEK will be towards the upper limit.
 If the last movement of the encoder was counterclockwise, the SEEK direction will be towards the lower limit.
+(*3) You might need to switch from 8 to 9  depending of your ST7735 device
+(*4) If you are using the SI4732-A10, check the corresponding pin numbers.
+(*5) If you are using the SI5735-D60, connect the SEN pin to the ground;
+     If you are using the SI4732-A10, connect the SEN pin to the +Vcc.